relationlabs/Relation-Graph/README.md

 # Relation-Graph

 ## Introduction
-Relation Graph is a substrate pallet that allows anyone to use GraphDB in Substrate platform.
-Relation Graph provides organizations with ready-to-use GraphDB service for successfully running Dapps on the Substrate. using Relation Graph Dapps builders can focus on bussiness logic by removing the complexities of Substrate.

-## Overview
-### Documentation
-Introduct the functions and the implementation principle of Relation Graph.
-### Compile Program Package
-Two programs which can separately execute on Linux and MacOS.
-### Testing Guide
-Provide unit tests to cover all basic logic.

-### Project Details

-**Relation Graph**

 `Relation Graph` is a substrate pallet that allows anyone to use GraphDB in [Substrate platform](https://substrate.io/).
 `Relation Graph` provides organizations with ready-to-use GraphDB service for successfully running Dapps on the Substrate.  using `Relation Graph` Dapps builders can focus on bussiness logic by removing the complexities of Substrate.
 1、one click deploy on substrate;